DEFRA/ffc-development-guide/guides/resource-provisioning/servicebus-queues.md

     - name: <identifier>
 ```

-using the `<identifier>` part of the queue name.
+where the `<identifier>` relates to the part of the queue name described above.
 For example for the queue `ffc-demo-payment-dev`, `<identifier>` would be replaced with `payment`.
+Add a `name` entry for each required queue.

 ## Update local development environment

-Add the following environment variables to the `.env` file in the root of your microservice.
+Add the following environment variables to the `.env` file in the root of the microservice to use the developer Service Bus queues during local development:

 ```
 MESSAGE_QUEUE_HOST=<INSERT_VALUE_FROM_AZURE_PORTAL>